docpad-archive/documentation/extend/plugin-write.html.md

 #### `src/yourpluginname.tester.coffee`

-This file is optional but is essential if you want to tell DocPad to load additional plugins as well as yours, or if you need to do advanced configuration of the test environment.
+This file is essential if your plugin wants DocPad to load additional plugins, or if you need to do advanced configuration of the test environment.

 The file exports a class that will be used to test your plugin.
-For now there's just the one tester type to extend from, `RendererTester` which by default runs your plugin against a folder of documents and compares the output to the contents of the `out-expected` folder.
-This is all you'll need for most plugins as we're only really concerned about the input and output of our plugins.
+For now, there’s only one tester type to extend from: `RendererTester`.
+By default, it runs your plugin against a folder of documents, and compares the output to the contents of the `out-expected` folder.

+That’s all you'll need for most plugins.
+Usually, a plugin’s only real concern is about its input and output.

-The [Text Plugin](h/plugin/text) is a great example of this, you can find its [tester file here](/plugin/text/blob/master/src/text.tester.coffee).
+The [Text Plugin](h/plugin/text) is a great example of this.
+You can find its [tester file here](/plugin/text/blob/master/src/text.tester.coffee).

-For more complex plugins you might want to take a look at the [testers.coffee source](https://github.com/bevry/docpad/blob/master/src/lib/testers.coffee) for more details and other potential testers to extend from.
+For more complex plugins, you might want to look at the [testers.coffee source](https://github.com/bevry/docpad/blob/master/src/lib/testers.coffee) for details (and other potential testers to extend from).

 #### `test/package.json`

-This file is optional but is essential if you want your test site required other plugins than just your one.
+This file is essential if you want your test site to require other plugins (besides yours).

-The [Text Plugin](/plugin/text) is a great example of this, you can find its [test site's package.json file here](/plugin/text/blob/master/test/package.json).
+The [Text Plugin](/plugin/text) is a great example of this.
+You can find its [`package.json` file here](/plugin/text/blob/master/test/package.json).

 #### `package.json`

-You'll want to modify the `package.json` for your plugin to support the test process, simply add the `devDependencies` and `scripts` objects to the configuration as shown below:
+You’ll want to modify your plugin’s `package.json` to support the test process.
+Simply add `devDependencies` and `scripts` objects to the configuration:

 ``` javascript
 {